Balajee2k/Namaste-React-Learning/Episode-05_Hook-Introduction/Notes/MycuratedNotes.md

 - Hooks are functions that let you use state and other React features without writing a class.
 - Logic of updating ui is called re-rendering.

-## Lets see what is this diffrent methos to write this:
+## Lets see what is this diffrent methods to write this:
 ```javascript
 const[ lisofRestaurant,setlistofRestaurant] =useState(resList);
 ```